 At some level we are influenced by our environment.
 I've seen teams located in poor premises suddenly increase productivity when they move into more luxurious offices.
 If you are having a team building day leave the office behind and find a location that provides the same high level of quality that you require from your team

 Satisfaction from mutual working

 One of the most effective ways to create an elite team is a simple one that is -make people smile.
 You can spend hours putting together scientifically researched team building exercises but no one has designed a session that is more effective than people having fun together.

 Never forget that no matter how good each individual is at their job a highly performing team will always reach greater heights than a group of individuals.
 As basketball legend Michael Jordan once said

 "Talent wins games but teamwork and intelligence wins championships"

 This article is taken from the book "Elite Leadership".
 Click the picture below to purchase through Amazon

 About the Author:

 Mark Wager is New Zealand's leading Leadership Coach.
-To contact Mark regarding Leadership Coaching, MBTI Team Building or Team Building use the enquiry form below
+To contact Mark regarding MBTI Team Building, Team Building for Sports Teams or Leadership Coaching use the enquiry form below